German conservatives to rule with FDP, Greens in northern state, sources say

-BERLIN German Chancellor Angela Merkel's conservatives will form a three-way coalition in the northern state of Schleswig-Holstein with the pro-business Free Democrats (FDP) and the pro-environment Greens, political sources said Tuesday.
+BERLIN (Reuters) - German Chancellor Angela Merkel's conservatives will form a three-way coalition in the northern state of Schleswig-Holstein with the pro-business Free Democrats (FDP) and the pro-environment Greens, political sources said Tuesday.

 The parties agreed on Tuesday to form a so-called "Jamaica coalition" - a reference to the black, yellow and green colours of the Jamaican flag - and will put it in writing on Wednesday, according to the sources.